lukeburns/immutator/README.md

 a redux-inspired state mutator.

-this library follows half of three principles of redux: (1) single source of truth and (2) state is *mostly* read-only.
-The third principle of redux, changes are made by pure functions, is abandoned in favor of restricting the context of state mutation to within "mutators."
+this library follows half of the [three principles of redux](https://redux.js.org/docs/introduction/ThreePrinciples.html): (1) single source of truth and (2) state is *almost* read-only.
+The third principle of redux, that changes are made by pure functions, is abandoned in favor of restricting the context of state mutation to within "mutators."

 ```js
 npm install immutator